October CPI a Treat, but is it also a Trick?

 Analysis of Individual Components of the Consumer Price Index

-Sources: Bureau of Labor Statistics and RCF Calculations: 1.
+Sources: Bureau of Labor Statistics and RCF Calculations 1.
 Inflation direction indicates whether monthly inflation in October was higher or lower than monthly inflation in September.
-Deflation means prices fell in October compared to September.
+Deflation means prices fell in October vs. September.